 Currently held on consignment at Andrews Oakville

 These hand-thrown and hand-glazed works come from Atterberg's Spiral series designed in 1949.
-The series is characterised by the slender, graceful bottle-form vases are made from earthenware, with its iconic spiralling bands of alternating glossy Bumblebee yellow and Milk white.
-The combination of the smooth glaze bands and the unglazed elements present a striking and tactile contrast.
+The series is characterised by slender, graceful bottle-form vases made from earthenware, with its iconic spiraling bands of alternating glossy Bumblebee yellow and Milk white.
+The combination of the smooth glaze bands and the unglazed elements presents a striking and tactile contrast.

 - Excellent - The taller 2049 vase has the faintest wear to the unglazed elements that is commensurable with the age of the piece.
 The underside is inscribed with 'UE, 2049 and Atterberg's 'Abg' initials.